Neeley Entrepreneurship Center | Values and Ventures® Business Plan Competition

 - Table of Contents

-- Executive Summary: Limited to one page.
+- Executive Summary: Limited to two pages.

 - Business Plan: Not to exceed five pages total.